MSUSEL/msusel-pique-sbom-supplychain-sec/README.md

 ## Introduction
 This project is an operationalized PIQUE model for the assessment of security quality in software supply chains utilizing SBOM technology.

-PIQUE is not yet added to the Maven central repository, so this project will need to be built and installed (via Maven) before it can be used as a library.
+Because of the various development environment challenges when dealing with numerous 3rd party applications, this project is also provided as a packaged standalone docker image.
+That image is available [here](https://hub.docker.com/repository/docker/msusel/pique-sbom-supplychain-sec/general).
 ___
 ## Tools
 These will be automatically installed when the docker image is built.